 Caltrans is committed to protecting the safety and health of its employees and improving productivity through prevention of illness and injury.
-A safety stand-down is implemented as part of improving safety communication under the Caltrans' Injury and Illness Prevention Program (IIPP).
-The stand-down's goal is to raise awareness among Caltrans Construction staff, contractors, and their employees on accident prevention and working to eliminate injuries and fatalities in construction work zones.
-The term "safety stand-down" is used in construction to describe the temporary work stoppage to inform jobsite workers of recent safety issues that result in an injury, fatality, or an immediate hazard at a construction job site.
+A safety stand-down is implemented as part of improving safety communication under the Caltrans Injury and Illness Prevention Program (IIPP).
+The stand-down's goal is to raise awareness among Caltrans Construction staff, contractors, and contractor employees on incident prevention and working to enhance safety to eliminate injuries and fatalities in construction work zones.
+The term "safety stand-down" is used in construction to describe the temporary work stoppage to inform job-site workers of recent safety issues that have resulted in an injury, fatality, or a hazard at a construction job site.

 The safety stand-down must be conducted after an incident results in a serious injury or fatality involving the public, a contractor, a consultant, or Caltrans staff.
-Unlike the required tailgate safety meeting, which is held at least every ten (10) working days, the safety stand-down must be held that day or the next work shift, to prevent a similar subsequent incident from posing a potential hazard to the workers or the traveling public.
+Unlike the required tailgate safety meeting, which is held at least every 10 working days, the safety stand-down must be held that day or the next work shift, to prevent a similar subsequent incident from posing a potential hazard to the workers or the traveling public.